-Account Recovery provides Dashlane Business users with a simple and secure way to recover access to their Dashlane account should they forget their Master Password.
-Our patent-pending process preserves a zero-knowledge architecture while providing peace of mind.
-There is no need to reset all stored passwords in case of a forgotten Master Password.
+Account Recovery provides business users with a simple and secure way to recover access to their Dashlane account, should they forget their Master Password.

 Overview of Account Recovery

 To use Account Recovery, you must have a business account.
 An admin on your account must also have already enabled the feature (see "Enabling Account Recovery," below).

 Your Dashlane apps must also be upgraded to the following versions:

 - Mac: 5.3 or higher

 - iOS: 5.0 or higher